-One of the most popular tourist destinations in Southeast Asia and a well-known shoppers’ paradise, Bangkok charms its visitors with its renowned hospitality, the gentle people who are always ready with a smile, vibrant nightlife, utterly modern atmosphere, its traditions and its magnificent architectural heritage.
+One of the most popular tourist destinations in Southeast Asia and a well-known shoppers’ paradise, Bangkok charms its visitors with its renowned hospitality, the gentle people who are always ready with a smile, vibrant nightlife, utterly modern atmosphere, its traditions, and its magnificent architectural heritage.
 This stopover package is a convenient way to take a break in Bangkok with a few selections of hotels, transfers and a visit to the most famous sights around.
-Perfect for the busy traveler looking for a quick pick-me-up!

 Day 1: Arrival Bangkok

 Day 2: City Tour with Temples, Grand Palace & Long Tail Boat

 Upon your arrival, you will be met by our guide and transferred to your hotel for check in.
 The rest of the day will be free and easy at your own leisure.
 You can explore the city on your own or just relax at your hotel room before the excitement begins tomorrow!